Are you planning to update the looks, content, and functionality of your website?

 Initially, you might see a dip in your website traffic for a month or two while search engines are indexing all your updates.
 An exceptionally well-executed plan can lead to more visibility and more traffic.

-Rebranding a website is a vast and essential endeavor as 88% of online customers don’t consider returning to a site after having a bad experience.
+Rebranding and merging separate websites is a vast and essential endeavor as 88% of online customers don’t consider returning to a site after having a bad experience.
 The entire process requires input from all decision-makers within your organization.

 You would want your customers to understand and recognize your efforts, and your website is the perfect way to showcase your new look.
 Promoting your rebranded website shows your company is assured in the new direction it took and owns the transformation.